Autotrader cars

 Kia EV9

-Not so long ago if you wanted an electric car but had a large family, your only option was to buy a Tesla.
-However, times have changed and while the choice still isn’t endless, Kia’s EV9 shows how far things have come.
 Capable of carrying seven adults in total comfort, the EV9 is absolutely massive.
-It’s packed with luxuries such as heated seats, heated steering wheel, digital displays and both rear rows of seat fold completely flat at the touch of a button.
-You have the choice of either a more powerful four-wheel drive model or a two-wheel drive version providing more range, both offer smooth electric motoring and acres of space to transport your whole clan.
-For maximum luxury there’s a six-seat configuration with two swivelling ‘captain’s chairs’ in the middle row.
+But it's not just about space... it's a brilliant car all-round.
+It’s packed with luxuries such as heated seats, a heated steering wheel, and twin digital displays, and the quality and sense of refinement are outstanding.
+A proper luxury car.
+With a choice of either a more powerful four-wheel drive model, or a two-wheel drive version providing more range, both offer smooth electric motoring and acres of room.
+And for maximum luxury, there’s a six-seat configuration with two swivelling ‘captain’s chairs’ in the middle row.
+Awesome.

 Read the review or explore the Kia EV9 range on Auto Trader